Micklitodev/MovieReel/README.md

 ## Usage

 - Upon loading the page the user will be greeted with a brief description of the app and search bar to look up data.
 When the movie or TV show is inputed the user is presented with the top searches or, a message informing the user that the search is not currently available on a streaming platform.
 When the search is successful the user is shown a brief description of the top search along with names, images, and streaming platform links of the related results based on the keyword search.
-After a search is complete the keyword will be saved and updated to a list of previous searches in the form of buttons, these buttons can be clicked and will display the same results of the pior search.
+After a search is complete the keyword will be saved and updated to a list of previous searches in the form of buttons, these buttons can be clicked and will display the same results of the prior search.

-- Enjoy!

-Thank you!
+Enjoy and thank you!

 ## Credits
 ____________________________________________